dboddie-canonical-work/disgorged-docs/installing-snapcraft.rst

    $ brew install snapcraft

 When the process completes, the *snapcraft* command will be installed and ready to go.
-See `Snapcraft overview <snapcraft-overview.md>`__ for help getting started.
+See :ref:`Snapcraft overview <snapcraft-overview>` for help getting started.